Long-tailed koel: Description

-The long-tailed cuckoo has a length of approximately 40–42 cm; wingspan of approximately 47–52 cm and weighs about 120 grams.
-Large cuckoo with broad pointed wings, very long tail and softly rounded at the tip, and short stout with two coloured bill, both slightly hooked tip.
-Brown barring to brown upperparts, and dark streaking to white underparts.
+The long-tailed koel is approximately 40–42 cm in length, with a wingspan of approximately 47–52 cm, and weighs about 120 grams.
+It has broad pointed wings and a long tail that is softly rounded at the tip.
+Its beak is short and stout with a slightly hooked tip.
+It has brown barring to brown upperparts, and dark streaking to white underparts.
 Both males and females share similar features.
-Young cuckoo is very different from adult: it is spotted, and buff underneath and on sides of head and neck.
+A juvenile cuckoo is markedly different from the adult: it is spotted, with buff underneath and on the sides of the head and neck.

 Adult.
 Top of head and hindneck, dark brown, boldly streaked buff.
 Supercilium, White's, bordered below by bold dark-brown eye stripe continuing downsides of neck, cheeks, chin, throat and foreneck, whites with thin brown stripes and fine black streaking on near neck and throat.
 The remainder of the upperparts are brown with white spotting on wing.
 Tail is tipped white.
 The underbody is white with course black brown streaking.
 Legs and feet are gray to green.

-Long-tailed cuckoo have a loud and intense sound, a "shrill whistle"; it is sometimes called the "screamer".
+The long-tailed koel have a loud and intense sound, a "shrill whistle"; it is sometimes called the "screamer".

 Distribution and habitat

 Endemic to New Zealand, where they can be found on Little Barrier Island, the West Coast of the South Island, Nelson, and throughout the central North Island.

-Long-tailed cuckoo prefer to live in forest on mainland and near shore or offshore islands, from sea level. in mountainous areas, more often on vegetated ridges than in valleys.
-Usually in dense, closed canopy of native forests dominated by beech Nothofagus, broadleaf species or podocarps or mixtures, with or without shrub layer.
-Usually surrounded by plantations of Pines (Pinus).
-Can be around other vegetation such as manuka Lepotospermum scoparium by rivers or forests or mountainous areas.
+The long-tailed koel prefers to live in forest on mainland and near shore or offshore islands, from sea level. in mountainous areas, more often on vegetated ridges than in valleys.
+Usually in dense, closed canopy of native forests dominated by beech (Nothofagus), broadleaf species or podocarps or mixtures, with or without shrub layer.
+Usually surrounded by plantations of pines (Pinus).
+Can be around other vegetation such as mānuka (Lepotospermum scoparium) by rivers or forests or mountainous areas.
 Occasionally can be found in recreational parks, residential areas and gardens.

-In New Zealand the cuckoos live mainly in native forest, particularly up in the canopy.
+In New Zealand, the cuckoos live mainly in native forest, particularly up in the canopy.
 They also live in exotic pine plantations, scrub, cultivated land and suburban gardens.
 In the Pacific islands they live in lowland forest, gardens and coconut plantations.
 Individuals are usually solitary.